Now you have received your "501(c)(3)" letter from the IRS....

 PENALTIES of $ 20.00 per day for failure to file 990

-(there is a maximum).
+(there is a maximum, based on organizational size).

 LOSS OF EXEMPT STATUS - MUST REAPPLY - if fail to file 990 OR NOTICE for 3 years